dahliamalkhi/dahliamalkhi.github.io/_drafts/DAG-BFT.md

 To scale the BFT (Byzantine Fault Tolerant) Consensus core of blockchains, prevailing wisdom is to separate between two responsibilities.

-* The first is a Transport for reliably spreading yet-unconfirmed transactions.
+* The first is a transport for reliably spreading yet-unconfirmed transactions.
 It regulates communication and optimizes throughput, but it tracks only causal ordering in the form of a DAG (Direct Acyclic Graph).

-* The second is forming a sequential ordering of transactions and determining their commit finality.
+* The second is forming a sequential commit ordering of transactions.
-To do this, it must solve BFT Consensus utilizing the Transport DAG.
+It must solve BFT Consensus utilizing the transport DAG.

-The advent of building Consensus over a DAG Transport ("DAG Trans") is that while solving BFT Consensus, parties spread messages that carry useful payloads (e.g., transactions).
+The advent of building Consensus over a DAG transport is that while solving BFT Consensus, parties spread messages that carry useful payloads (e.g., transactions).
-A BFT Consensus protocol can periodically commit batches from the DAG by merely referring to the leaves of the DAG.
+A BFT Consensus protocol can periodically commit batches from the DAG, incurring a tiny cost over the spreading of transactions.
 Moreover, parties can continue sending messages and the DAG keep growing even when Consensus is stalled, e.g., when a Consensus leader is faulty, and later commit the messages accumulated in the DAG.